AnderUR/Employee-Scheduling-System/README.md

 ## Prerequisite

 1. Install a server, such as WAMP, or XAMP and run it.
+This project was built using PHP 5.6.
-2. Download a copy of CodeIgniter into your servers' web folder and rename it Libservices.
+2. Download a copy of CodeIgniter 3 into your servers' web folder and rename it Libservices.
 3. Make sure you can access your installation of Codeigniter in your browser by going to 'yourDomain'/Libservices.

 ## Installation And Deployment